kvalle/blog/posts/published/productive-with-bash.md

 # Make your life easier in Bash

 Most of us use Bash more or less every day.
-Even if you develop on Windows you are probably using Cygwin, and chances are you deploy your code to a Unix server.
+Even if you develop on Windows you are probably using Cygwin, and chances are you deploy your code to a Unix server anyway.

 Bash might, arguably, not be the best shell out there, but it has one great strength — it is installed as default almost everywhere!
 This makes it the one shell it really pays off to be proficient in.